-Miklósvár (Micloșoara) is in the area called Barcaság that is a region in Kovászna County of Transylvania, in Romania.
+Miklósvár (Micloșoara) is in the area called Barcaság, it is a region in Kovászna County of Transylvania, in Romania.
 It is famous for its Renaissance fortified palace of the Kálnoky family as well as for its fortified church, now a beloved place of Prince Charles of Wales.
 The settlement is on the right bank of the River Olt and it is 32 km from Sepsiszentgyörgy (Sfântu Gheorghe, Gergen) to the northwest.
 You can also see the old ruins of the previously built Tortyogóvár on the 717-meter-high hill above the village, though according to the latest research, it is said to have been just a neolithic fortification.

-The settlement had only 19 “gates” in 1567, each “gate” belonged to an extended family.
+The settlement had only 19 “gates” (homesteads) in 1567, each “gate” belonged to an extended family.
 The inhabitants are Hungarian Székely people, you can read more about the Székelys here:

 Kálnoky Sámuel was enlarging the castle in the 1690s.
 The great hall of the castle is the nicest example of the late-Renaissance buildings of Transylvania.
 Its decoration is the same as the ornaments of the Jesuit church of Nagyszombat (Trnava).
 This landlord was supporting the Jesuits so the connection is very likely.
-You can read in the castle the slogan of the Kálnoky family, curved in the stone: NON EST MORTALE QUOD OPTO that means “I want no mortal”
+You can read in the castle the slogan of the Kálnoky family, curved in the stone: NON EST MORTALE QUOD OPTO which means “I want no mortal”

 At the end of the 1990s, Kálnoky Tibor returned from Germany and took over the renovation of his family’s castle.
-He had a royal guest there, Prince Charles who is also very fond of Transylvania and who has real-estates there as well.
+He had a royal guest there, Prince Charles who is also very fond of Transylvania and who has real estates there as well.
 Here is a short video about it: https://www.youtube.com/watch?v=7PQJ_kSLt08

 The fortified church of Miklósvár